learn-co-students/SENG-LIVE-071921/phase-4/02_client_server_communication_part_1/EXERCISE_README.md

 end
 ```
 ### Model
-Make sure to add validations to your model
+Make sure to add validations to your model to ensure that title, description and author are present.
+Also, make sure that there can't be two books with the same title and the same author.

 ```rb
 class Book < ApplicationRecord has_many :user_books